tomasromeiro/COMP0050_Group_3/README.md

 # Credit Risk Prediction Reassessed

 **Overview:**
-This repository contains the final materials for a research project for the Introduction to Machine Learning in Finance at UCL, Computational Finance MSC.
+This repository contains the final materials for a group research project for the Introduction to Machine Learning in Finance at UCL, Computational Finance MSc.
 It critically re-assesses credit risk prediction using advanced machine learning techniques.
 We revisited a published article on the subject, identified key methodological shortcomings—such as improper normalization and oversampling practices—and developed a more robust framework for predicting credit risk.
 Our work integrates state-of-the-art models (including XGBoost, SVM, and Multi-Layer Perceptrons) with thorough hyperparameter tuning and evaluation methodologies.

 **Project Components:**
 - **Final Code Notebook:** A complete Jupyter Notebook that includes data preprocessing, feature engineering, model training, hyperparameter tuning, and model evaluation.